 In my previous post about setting up a Kubernetes cluster using Fedora CoreOS nodes I mentioned the fact that SELinux should not be disabled when creating Kubernetes clusters.read more

 My name is Carmine Zaccagnino and I write some code.
+If you’re interested in hiring me as a freelance developer or consultant, email me at email@example.com.
 In some rare occasions, I also write sentences in natural languages.
 Even though I am Italian this blog will only contain English when it comes to natural languages.
 I can make no such guarantees when it comes to programming languages, even though the focus of this blog will certainly be on Flutter.
 Very similar to this blog, but with some obvious content length differences, is my @carminezacc Twitter account.
 You can find the articles you can find in this blog and other (older and mostly about Web development) articles on my Medium page, which is all 100% outside the Medium metered paywall.
-This website doesn’t have any analytics so, if you’re reading this, I’d really like to know what you have to say about this blog or my work in general, and you can let me know by sending me an email at firstname.lastname@example.org or by just sending me a DM on Twitter.
+I’d really like to know what you have to say about this blog or my work in general, and you can let me know by sending me an email at firstname.lastname@example.org or by just sending me a DM on Twitter.